 The first half of the course will concentrate on the City of London from the time of the Romans.
 It will touch on the two major disasters which befell the City (the Fire of London and the Blitz) and will trace its growing autonomy as a self-governing area from the Guildhall, and its development as a major financial centre.

 The second half of the course will explore London's historical buildings and institutions outside the City.
-This will include a lecture on the government of this country and a visit to the Houses of Parliament, a lecture on the legal system here and a visit to the Royal Courts of Justice, Middle and Inner Temples and the whole area of Legal London.
+This will include a lecture on the government of this country and a visit to the Houses of Parliament and "legal" London.

 MU2999 Popular Music in Britain